 The Fort Langley National Historic Site hosts a Hawaiian Luau event each year.
 It celebrates the history and contributions of Hawaiians in the area.

-In 2025 the event is the Hoʻopili Me Aloha.
+In 2025 the event was the Hoʻopili Me Aloha.
 Connect with Love: A Two-day Celebration of Polynesian and Hawaiian Culture.
-It happens on the weekend of July 12th and 13th.
+It happened on the weekend of July 12th and 13th.
+Dates for the event in 2026 are to be confirmed.

-The Hawaiian Luau event at Fort Langley gives the chance for those in attendance to experience Hawaiian and Polynesian culture.
-The inaugural event was held in May 2024 on the Saturday of the Victoria Day Long Weekend.
-In 2025 the event is on July 12th and 13th.
+The Hawaiian Luau event at Fort Langley gives attendees the opportunity to experience Hawaiian and Polynesian culture.
+Organizers held the inaugural event in May, 2024 on the Saturday of the Victoria Day long weekend.
+In 2025, they held the event on July 12th and 13th.
 It’s a collaboration between the fort and The Spirit of the Pacific Cultural Society.

 The history of Hawaiian immigrants in BC is generally not as well-known as other groups.
 Thousands of Hawaiians made their way to the West Coast in the 19th century, most of them to work for the Hudson Bay Company.
 During that time the Gulf Islands became known as “Little Hawaii” for how many of the newcomers lived there.